Explaining Unforeseen Congruence Relationships Between PEND and POND Partitions via an Atkin--Lehner Involution: Relating the PEND and POND Congruences via an Atkin--Lehner Involution

-We suspected a close relationship between these two functions.
-To approach that, let us first return to $P_{\alpha}^{(\beta)}$.
-We define operator $\nu$, which acts on any power series in $q$ by sending $q$ to $-q$: Next, define the Atkin--Lehner involution \cite{AtkinL} We are interested in the conjugation mapping First we apply $\nu$ to $P_{\alpha}^{(0)}$: Now we need to apply $W$.
-In so doing, we utilize the transformation properties of the Dedekind eta function \cite[Chapters 3-4]{Knopp}, and we acquire the following expression: The Nebentypus $\epsilon'$ reduces to Thus, we can now apply $\nu$ again, and we achieve the following: Finally, we note that from which we thus obtain At first this appears only to apply to the generating functions.
+Thus we have a straightforward process of applying $W$ to $P_{\alpha}^{(0)}|_{\nu}$.
+Doing so gives us the following: The Nebentypus $\epsilon'$ reduces to Thus, we can now apply $\nu$ again, and we achieve the following: Finally, we note that from which we thus obtain At first this appears only to apply to the generating functions.
 However, we can take advantage of an extremely powerful theorem \cite{AtkinL}: \begin{theorem} The operators $U_{\ell}$ and $W$ commute, provided that $\mathrm{gcd}(\ell, \mathrm{det}(W))=1$. \end{theorem} Moreover, the operators $U_{\ell}$ and $\nu$ trivially commute when $\ell$ is odd, as in our case.
 Therefore, we have Thus, up to an alternating sign and a factor of 2, there is a natural mapping between these two function sequences.

 This factor of 2 is noteworthy.
 Notice that by Theorem \ref{thm:pond_congs}, $\pond(n)$ is even when $n$ is not divisible by 3.
 Since the progressions in Theorem \ref{thm:pond_infinite_family_congs} have a power of 3 as a base, and initial terms \textit{not} divisible by 3, we know that We do \textit{not} have an analogous parity property for $L_{\alpha}^{(1)}$.
 Thus any direct mapping between $L_{\alpha}^{(0)}$ and $L_{\alpha}^{(1)}$ must account for this discrepancy.